WINN Frequently Asked Questions

 A. No. The company must have operating facilities in Western Canada at the time of their application.

 A. A company can use its existing cash or investments only if applied to new project activities & costs – i.e. costs that are incurred after the project start date.
-Any costs incurred prior to an approval will be deemed ineligible.

 A. Written proof, confirmed or conditional upon other sources of funding, will be considered acceptable.
 Examples of written proof include current bank statements detailing existing cash balances or the unused portion of lines of credit.
 If third parties (e.g. Angels or VCs) are included in project funding, letters of intent or funding agreements from third parties, may be acceptable.
 These documents will be reviewed in greater detail as part of Stage 2.